URI-CSC/411-spring-2023/assignments/ha-02/readme.md

 ## `2.
 Integer hunter (50 pts)`

-The goal of your program is to read through an input binary file and print all occurrences of an integer value `key`, assuming all bytes in the file are encoded using a corresponding `data_type`.
+The goal of your program is to read through an input binary file and print all occurrences of an unsigned integer value `key`, assuming all integers in the file are encoded using a corresponding `data_type`.
+The data type is defined by a pair:
+    - the number of bytes (can be 1, 2, 4, or 8)
+    - the order of bytes (can be `big-endian` or `little endian`)

 ### Input